 Columbia Basin College is located in Pasco, Washington.
 Their phlebotomy program spans the length of two quarters.
 In the first quarter, students will take Phlebotomy 100, and learn the required lab skills necessary to become a phlebotomist.
 The second quarter will consist of Phlebotomy 1001.
 This is a clinical practicum in which students will be assigned to apply their newly-learned skills in a designated medical facility.

-Students must receive a 75% or higher grade in order to pass both quarters.
+Students must receive a 75% or higher grade to pass both quarters.
 Some of the basic functions learned at Columbia Basin’s phlebotomy program include:

 Though one semester may not seem like a lot of time to get phlebotomy training, Dixie State makes sure that everything a phlebotomy student needs to know is covered in that period of it.
 It’s an intensive and immersive push into the medical field, but can be perfect for anyone looking to complete their training quickly, from an accredited institution.